iffig/SortingAlgorithms/README.md

 # Sorting Algorithms

-This is repo contains information, examples, and implementations of sorting algorithms in Python.
+This repo contains information, examples, and implementations of sorting algorithms in Python.

 ## Getting Started